AdrianOrcik/Unity_ParticleAttractor_Plugin_Source/README.md

   * Particle manager which handle performance and use pre-defined particle scenarios from the stage before
 * ParticleAttractorHelper
   * The static class which contain supported methods like data getters or data structures
+* ParticleAttractorPool
+  * Share obj pool with flyweight optimization on objects
 * API
   * Prepared accessibility for easy implementation in the game